Gibz-nate/Trendy-Way/README.md

 **Note:** The Vercel link is currently broken.
 To run the project, follow the instructions provided above.
-We apologize for any inconvenience.

 Happy coding, and enjoy using Trendy-Way! 🚀
 ```

-Replace `"your-username"` in the URLs with your actual GitHub username where the repository is hosted.